slincastro/thanos/gamora/README.md

 # Gam0ra

-Gamora is an IOT node of Thanos project, its writed on micropython and designed to run in an esp8266mod.
+Gamora is an IOT node of Thanos project, this was written in micropython and designed to run in an esp8266mod.

 The first step is Load a micropython firmware on esp8266mod.